prince-wayne/portfolio-2.2/Developer Notes/File Specific/project display.md

 Test different sizes and set the max cards to like 5

 **We're so close to this being done; just continue multiple short sessions and down time sessions (we work 60 hours a week at our day job, don't judge me)

+**uncovered error/bug** selection doesn't work when negative. using absolute vales should work

+if select < 0 abs(value)

+### Week 30

+**summary of last week**

+We worked in between shifts; a lot of shattered focus but we managed to stay within our project display which seems functional besides a few test we still should run; Fliter isn't functioning property, gave it no attention due to other issues; we sure ensure that the screen size correctly gives our cards;

+Hopefully we can move on to the next compondent, I don't see us spending a week on these minor issues;

+#### 7/20/2025 (Sunday)

+first target: Fliter;
+Saving current process before moving to protect the current version.